 - Mazda CX-5

 Overall in 2021, Toyota is the top-selling brand, followed by Mazda, Mitsubishi, Hyundai and Kia.

 For May it was HiLux rival Ranger.
 Another noteworthy performer was MG which just missed out on the top 10 brands coming in at 11.
 MG scored the top spot for the best-selling small category SUV in May and its MG3 light hatch also dominates.
 No doubt is driven by highly competitive pricing.

 In the luxury stakes, BMW with 2707 sales just outsold Mercedes-Benz at 2526 with Audi at 1707.
-In the budget brands, GWM with Haval and the Ute, recorded a modest increase in sales April: May, but the big WOW figures are their year on year sales which show 5489:1480.
-Their new models are clearly starting to get noticed and purchased.
+In the budget brands, GWM with Haval and the Ute recorded a modest increase in sales in April: and May, but the big WOW figures are their year on year sales which show 5489:1480.
+Their new models are starting to get noticed and purchased.

-The take-up of EVs in Australia continues at a very slow pace through the sales of hybrids are doing well compared with year on year figures.
+The take-up of EVs in Australia continues at a very slow pace although the sales of hybrids are doing well compared with year on year figures.

 Delivery Issues?
 Order Your New Vehicle Now!

 Word has it in dealer circles that buyers should get in fast to place their order for a new vehicle.
 Jade Car Loans can assist buyers wanting to pre-order or place orders well ahead of delivery with pre-approved and pre-arranged finance.
-Many buyers will want to know they have finance locked in prior to placing an order.
-We offer the service across our personal and business vehicle loans to have your loan approved prior to signing a sales contract.
+Many buyers will want to know they have finances locked in before placing an order.
+We offer the service across our personal and business vehicle loans to have your loan approved before signing a sales contract.
 So you can confidently proceed with the order.

 When the vehicle is ready for delivery, we finalise the pre-approved loan based on the final invoice amount.
 Depending on the time elapsed, pre-approved loans may need to be reviewed and re-priced.